Last reviewed on 3rd September 2021

 Portfolio mortgages can simplify finances for landlords, as that’s what they’re primarily designed for.
-With recent news regarding tax and stamp duty laws, landlords are forever looking at methods to increase their investment income.
-Further changes in 2020 will lower the amount of tax relief a landlord can claim.
-For instance, landlords won’t be able to offset interest as an expense like previous years.
+With changes in tax and stamp duty laws, landlords are forever looking at methods to increase their investment income.

-Changes in corporation tax will also decrease to 17% for annual profits up to £300,000.
+Corporation tax will also remain at 19% for annual profits in the 20/21 tax year.
 As a result, more landlords are considering placing their portfolios under limited companies and moving to a single portfolio mortgage.

 For landlords with multiple properties, or those aiming to grow their portfolios, a portfolio mortgage could be something to consider.
 Placing an entire portfolio under one mortgage can be beneficial, especially with a large number of properties.

 What is a portfolio mortgage?

 A portfolio mortgage allows landlords to place all of their buy to let mortgages under one mortgage.
 A portfolio mortgage is treated as a single account.

 A property portfolio is a term used for when a landlord has at least four properties.
-Technically, a portfolio could consist of two properties, but from a lender’s perspective, they would usually class four properties to be the bare minimum for a portfolio.
+Technically, a portfolio could consist of two properties.
+From a lender’s perspective, they would usually class four properties to be the bare minimum for a portfolio.

 Lenders introduced portfolio mortgages to allow landlords to manage their buy to let finances with greater clarity.
 Rather than having multiple mortgage statements, portfolio mortgages allow for one monthly statement and one payment, simple.